Get the latest information about Savings Institute Bank & Trust and the work we're doing in the communities we're proud to serve.

 Nonperforming assets as a percent of total assets

 Per Share Data:

 Dividends declared per share

-(1) Ratios for the three and nine months have been annualized.
+(1) Ratios have been annualized.

 (3) Total loans exclude deferred fees and costs.